 For more information on system requirements and authorization instructions, check out the Tremolo at PechenegFX.

-The HY-Plugins HY-TP2 (link to check the price on Bedroom Producers Blog) is a notable free tremolo and auto-pan plugin.
+The HY-Plugins HY-TP2 is a notable free tremolo and auto-pan plugin.

 The super-simple resizable interface and free price tag are the allures of this tremolo plugin.
-When you choose tremolo or auto-pan, this plugin will get you simple results without any headache.
+When you choose tremolo or auto-pan, this plugin will get you simple results without any headaches.